alexeskenazi/cpu-branch-predictors/README.md

 - See the Project_Fall24.dox for the teacher's prompt.
 _ "sh run_all.sh"  will run for all provided inputs and outputs.
-- "sh pack_files.sh" will package the files for submittion.
+- "sh pack_files.sh" will package the files for submission.
-- Noticed that some output files in the `correct_outputs` folder have a newline at the end and some don't.
+- I noticed that some output files in the `correct_outputs` folder have a newline at the end and some don't.
 This causes `diff` to fail for some of them.
 - Use: diff -bB to ignore the space and new line differences
 - All tests pass.

 ## Overview

-The goal of this project is to measure the effectiveness of several branch direction predictors on a number of traces of conditional branch instructions.
+This project aims to measure the effectiveness of several branch direction predictors on a number of traces of conditional branch instructions.
 Each trace contains a large number of branch instructions.
 Each line in the trace contains the following information for each branch: the program counter (expressed as a word address), the actual outcome of the branch.
 Several trace files are provided for evaluating your predictor designs.

 Predictors Implemented